-Diners seeking an authentic and appetizing omakase need to look no further than Sushi Kaito.
-Given its out-of-the-way (read: culinary desert) location, this tiny restaurant is an absolutely welcome gem.
+Diners seeking an authentic omakase need to look no further than Sushi Kaito.
+Given its out-of-the-way (read: culinary desert) location, this is an absolutely welcome gem.
 Owner Yoko Hasegawa christened it “kaito,” which means sea breeze, and the space with 12 seats does indeed feel like a fresh ocean breeze.
-This is classic-style omakase from start to finish, and with just a few exceptions, it’s largely focused on nigiri.
-Choose from the 12-course or the 16-course menu, featuring every type of fish from Spanish mackerel and barracuda, to a perfect slice of sea bream and Arctic char.
-All of the excellent quality product is treated with great care and accoutrements are minimal but enhance the flavors when employed.
+This is a classic tasting from start to finish, and with just a few exceptions, it’s largely focused on nigiri.
+Choose from the 12- or 6-course menu, featuring every type of fish from Spanish mackerel and barracuda, to a perfect slice of sea bream and Arctic char.
+All of the top-notch product is treated with great care and accoutrements are minimal but enhance the flavors when employed.

 Make sure you have cash on hand to tip the affable servers.- MICHELIN guide inspectors